On Saturday, 18th May 2013, the curtain finally came down on the career of one of the most iconic footballers of the modern era: David Beckham.

 What happened next?
 The PSG line-up from David Beckham’s final match…

-- Salvatore Sirigu — Career path: Sevilla (loan), Osasuna (loan), Torino (current).
+- Salvatore Sirigu — Career path: Sevilla (loan), Osasuna (loan), Torino, Genoa, Napoli, Fiorentina, Nice (current).
 Was tipped for greatness with the Italian national team but never fulfilled his potential, leaving PSG permanently in 2017.

-- Christophe Jallet — Career path: Lyon, Nice, Amiens (current).
+- Christophe Jallet — Career path: Lyon, Nice, Amiens, retired (2020).
 Was named in the 2012/13 Ligue 1 Team of the Year.
-Left PSG in 2014 and now plays in Ligue 2 with Amiens.
+Left PSG in 2014 and has since retired after turning out for Amiens.

 - Siaka Tiene — Career path: Montpellier, retired (2015).
 Left PSG at the same time as Beckham but saw out his career with a two-year spell at Montpellier.